ABHAY

 New Delhi, Updated on Sep 30, 2025 15:01 IST

-CBSE Class 10, 12 board exam calendar has shifted from predictable pre-Covid schedules to tentative multi-window formats — here’s how 2019–2026 shaped policy.
+CBSE Class 10, 12 board exam calendar has shifted from Pre-Covid schedule to tentative multi-window formats, here’s how 2019–2026 shaped policy.

 CBSE date sheet evolution: From fixed timetables to tentative multi-window schedules

-The Central Board of Secondary Education (CBSE) has released tentative date sheet for Classes 10 and 12 board examinations for 2026, reflecting a larger shift in the way India’s biggest school board manages its exam calendar.
-What was once a predictable annual timetable has, over the past five years, turned into a flexible, sometimes prolonged schedule, shaped by Covid-19 disruptions and ongoing policy changes under the National Education Policy (NEP) 2020.
-The final datesheet is likely to be out by October end or early November.
+Central Board of Secondary Education (CBSE) has released tentative date sheet for Classes 10 and 12 board examinations for 2026, reflecting a larger shift in the way India’s biggest school board manages its exam calendar.
+What was once a predictable annual timetable has, over the past five years, turned into a flexible, sometimes prolonged schedule, shaped by Covid-19 disruptions and ongoing policy changes under National Education Policy.

 Pre-Covid consistency

 Till 2019, CBSE’s exam calendar used to be steady.
 Class 10 and 12 board exams typically began in mid-February or early March and ended by early April.
-As per the standard practice, date sheets were announced in December or January, giving students and schools sufficient preparation time.
+Exam dates were announced in December or January, giving students and schools sufficient preparation time.
 Core subjects such as English, Science, and Math were spaced out, with sufficient gaps.

 Pandemic disruptions